samueltsav/lla-backend/README.md

 # lla-backend
 Backend microservices for LinguAfrika, an AI-powered language learning application developed at Tecvinson AB.
-Runs in Docker!
+This is a microserices architeture and runs in Docker!